Classes,Workshops, & Practice Groups

 Where Group Development Happens

 Group Development is offered in a variety of settings- online, in-person, or in a hybrid format.
-Residential retreats may be offered at a variety of special venues, such as the private Ponderosa Trails Ranch in Goldendale, Washington.
+They are also offered at workplaces and community-based organizations.